open-telemetry/opentelemetry-specification/specification/trace/api.md

 | `PRODUCER` | | yes | | maybe |
 | `CONSUMER` | | yes | maybe | |
 | `INTERNAL` | | | | |

+## ParentReferenceKind

+`ParentReferenceKind` describes an additional property of the causal relationship between the `Span` and its parent.
+Similarly to `SpanKind`, it describes a property that benefit tracing systems during analysis.

+The property described by `ParentReferenceKind` reflects whether the parent `Span` depends on the child `Span` or not, and can be used to calculate the critical path.

+These are the possible `ParentReferenceKind`s:

+* `CHILD_OF` Indicates the parent `Span` depends on the outcome of the child `Span` in some capacity.
+Observe the child `Span` may run synchronously or asynchronously, but ultimately the parent depends on its outcome.
+Although it is expected the child `Span` completes before the parent, this is not always the case.
+For example, the parent may timeout before the child completes, thus ignoring the child's pending outcome.
+* `FOLLOWS_FROM` Indicates the parent `Span` does not depend in any way in the result of the child `Span`.
+The child `Span` may or may not complete before the parent is done.

 ## Concurrency